 This is a difficult question to answer as there are many, many different manufacturers who make all types of varifocal lenses to suit all needs and budgets.

-Here are some of the more popular and advanced varifocal lens options:
+Here are some of the more popular and advanced varifocal lens options in 2020:

 1 - Standard varifocal - This is an unbranded digital lens.

 It is fantastic value and a great starter to the world of varifocal lenses - chosen as an enhanced alternative to bifocals.
 There will be some ‘peripheral distortion’ around the edge of the lens but this will be minimal.

 2 - Premium free-form varifocal - This is a Hoya FreeForm lens.

 It is quite simply one of the best value varifocal lenses available today.
 The premium varifocal option also includes a free ‘anti reflection and scratch resistant coating’ worth over £25.00 to further improve the clarity, focus and ultimately your vision.

 3 - Elite free-form digital varifocal - This is the Essilor X Series FreeForm lens.